chaz-n/blog/README.md

 <br>

 ## Deployment:
+* PostgresSQL is used for the production database
+* Gunicorn is used as the production WSGI server
+* Nginx acts as a reverse proxy for gunicorn
+* Certbot is used to grab and renew Let's Encrypt SSL certificates

 These instructions assume that a VPS has been set up, with a domain pointing at its public IPv4 and that docker and docker compose has been installed.